ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Related Works

-In contrast, the spatial ambiguity of the EEG centimeter scale forces existing methods~\cite{rakhimberdina2021natural,du2023decoding,song2023decoding,wei2024mb2c,li2024visual,zhang2024cognitioncapturer} into flat representation paradigms that confuse hierarchical visual processing.
+In contrast, the spatial ambiguity of the EEG centimeter scale forces existing methods~\cite{rakhimberdina2021natural,song2023decoding} into flat representation paradigms that confuse hierarchical visual processing.
 As the dominant brain decoding approach of fMRI and EEG, direct EEG-image alignment fails to model the brain’s progressive refinement from edges to semantics, a limitation we term HNEN.
 While some attempts incorporate electrode topology~\cite{li2024visual} or depth cues~\cite{zhang2024cognitioncapturer}, these merely address symptoms (e.g., spatial noise) rather than HNEN’s root cause: EEG’s inability to functionally isolate cortical processing stages.
+This divergence highlights a critical gap: fMRI passively inherits hierarchical decoding through anatomy, whereas EEG demands active hierarchy simulation.
+Our proposed ViEEG bridges the gap via artificial cortical anchors—decomposing images into low-level edge masks, foreground entities, and high-level contextual scenes.
+By enforcing hierarchical EEG embedding disentanglement, we circumvent EEG’s spatial limitations while aligning with biological visual processing—a novel paradigm transcending both fMRI’s anatomy-dependence and EEG’s flat representations.